ligato/docs/docs/plugins/vpp-plugins.md

 ---

 ### Configuring Steering
-The steering (the VPP's policy for steering traffic into SR policy) can be configured using this key:
+The VPP method for steering traffic into an SR policy can be configured using this key:
 ```
 /vnf-agent/<agent-label>/config/vpp/srv6/v2/steering/<name>
 ```